codazoda/color_png/readme.md

 This script is useful for generating a background color image.
 I'm using it to track specific types of statistics.
 It might be useful for tracking HTML email opens, for example, if you use the color.php script as a background color.

-This is a very simple script, although it's not limited to 3-digit codes.
+Although it's not limited to 3-digit codes, it's a very simple script.
 It doesn't currently do any sanity checking on the color value you pass.
 Any values that don't make sense will probably return a black image.